jhzuo/jhzuo.github.io/_pages/about.md

 News
 ======
 - **Aug.
-2022**: Our work on hierarchical bandits for conversational preference elicitation is accpted to CIKM 2022.
+2022**: Our work on hierarchical bandits for conversational preference elicitation is accepted to CIKM 2022.
 - **July 2022**: Our work on correlated combinatorial bandits for resource allocation wins the Best Poster Award at ACM SIGMETRICS 2022 and is accepted to ACM MobiHoc 2022.
 - **March 2022**: Our work on competitive influence maximization appears in AISTATS 2022.
 - **July 2021**: Our work on multi-layered network exploration via random walks appears in ICML 2021 as a long talk (3%).